Anexz1/Nexusmods-wabbajack-autodl-script-for-Autohotkey/README.md

 # Nexusmods-wabbajack-autodl-script-for-Autohotkey
 This is a simple script activated in autohotkey by the f8 button, you can easily change the key in 15th line of the code .
 Every two second it searches the screen for the download button, shifts the mouse over it, clicks and then shifts back
-Keep in mind this script was made with Wabbajack in mind, mostly because i forgot about people who download trough Vortex (sowwy) But it should still work... mabye idk
-This shit works Autohoykey, a free, easy and safe software to which the download link you can find here: https://www.autohotkey.com/download/
+Keep in mind this script was made with Wabbajack in mind, so i have no idea if it would work with vortex collections This works with Autohoykey, a free, easy and safe software to which the download link you can find here: https://www.autohotkey.com/download/

 All you need to do is to download the file, place it in a folder.
 Then in the same folder place two screenshots of the nexus download button, one screenshot needs to be of just the gray download button and the other one needs to be the highlighted button with the mouse over it.
 The second screenshot shouldnt be nessecary as the script moves the mouse back automatically after pressing but I advise it just in case.
-Keep in mind the images shouldnt be bigger than the buttons as it may result in the mouse moving over the top left corner of it where it will just click onto a blank space
+Keep in mind the images should depict just the center of the buttons and not the blank space around them as it may result with the mouse clicking onto nothing forever

 "Why won't you just set an autoclicker to click for you every 4 seconds or so?"
 Because the slow download button moves up and down depending on the mod description and name and etc, meaning that it would just start clicking a blank space after 10 seconds.